MLE type mapping: passing JSON to JavaScript functions in Oracle Database 26ai

 Everyone knows that JSON is very popular, and that includes its use in databases.
 Turns out that JavaScript is a popular way for working with JSON.
-Both can be used in Oracle Database 23c Free.
+Both can be used in Oracle AI Database 26ai Free.
 The question quickly arises: how do I pass a JSON variable from SQL or PL/SQL to a JavaScript function?
 In particular, how do I write the call specification?

 Let’s extend an example I created a little while ago, using the popular string validation module validator.js.
 Many of its functions accept a JavaScript object providing further directives to the function.
 For example: